Does Your Period Stop When You Swim?

 Let’s Address Some Common Concerns

 Swimwear and period protection aren’t the only concerns that people express about swimming during their period.
-Let’s look at some of the most common concerns and questions to help put all the worrisome minds out there at ease.
+Let’s look at some of the most common concerns below.

 1. Is it Unsanitary for You?